dubo-dubon-duponey/docker-dns/README.md

  * EMAIL (eg: `foo@bar.com`)
  * STAGING (empty by default)

-You can also rebuild the image using the following arguments:

- * BUILD_UID
- * BUILD_GID

 Additionally, OVERWRITE_CONFIG controls whether an existing config file would be overwritten or not (default is not).

-You can also tweak the following for control over which internal ports are being used (useful if intend to run with macvlan)
+You can also tweak the following for control over which internal ports are being used (useful if intend to run with host/macvlan)

  * DNS_PORT
  * TLS_PORT
  * HTTPS_PORT

-Of course using any privileged port for these requires NET_ADMIN.
+Of course using any privileged port for these requires CAP_NET_BIND_SERVICE.

 Finally, any additional arguments when running the image will get fed to the `coredns` binary.

+#### Build time

+You can also rebuild the image using the following arguments:

+ * BUILD_UID
+ * BUILD_GID

 ## Caveats

  * unbound is currently not supported (PR welcome), meaning you have to forward requests to an upstream server